If you have one week in Costa Rica, check out this 1 week Costa Rica itinerary to help you plan.

 Alternative Ideas

 This itinerary is a bit quick.
 If you don’t want to move around as much, you can skip Uvita and add a day to Jaco and Manuel Antonio.
-If Jaco doesn’t sound like your kind of place, you can skip Jaco, and go straight to Manuel Antonio, Dominical and Uvita instead.
+If Jaco doesn’t sound like your kind of place, you can skip Jaco, and go straight to Manuel Antonio, Dominical or Uvita instead.

 Another idea is to just pick one destination to use as a home base and take day trips.
 This is less stressful since you won’t have to move or drive every couple days.
+You can perfectly stay in Jaco, Manuel Antonio or Uvita and use it as your home base.

 Estimated 1 Week Costa Rica Itinerary Cost